 A synthetic androgen (male sex hormone) is sometimes used to treat ITP when other treatments have failed.
 It disrupts the action of the pituitary gland, reduces estrogen, halts menses and can cause masculine features for women.

-The newest treatment approach for ITP is the use of platelet growth factors.
-These agents increase platelets by stimulating the bone marrow to produce more of them.
+The newest approach for treating ITP is the use of platelet growth factors.
+These agents stimulate the bone marrow to produce more platelets.
 Once thought to be only a disease of platelet destruction, recent research has shown that many people with ITP also have a platelet production problem.
-Nplate and Promacta have been approved for the treatment of ITP in this category.

 This is a surgical procedure where the spleen is removed.
 The spleen is a large blood filter which, for many people, removes antibody-coated platelets.
 Theoretically, if the spleen is removed, the platelets will remain in circulation.
 However, there are other ways the body removes platelets, so this treatment sometimes fails to have a lasting effect.

-More of a strategy than a treatment, ‘Watchful Waiting’ means choosing to live with your current, safe counts while carefully monitoring your disease and treatment options.
+More of a strategy than a treatment, ‘Watchful Waiting’ means choosing to live with your or your child's current platelet counts while carefully monitoring the disease and treatment options.